-Signs and symptoms frequently begin appearing when the animal is approximately 10 years or older.
+Signs and symptoms frequently begin appearing when the animal is approximately ten years or older.
 The sooner the owner suspects and acts, the better it is for their pet.

 How is Cushing diagnosed?

-Starting with basic blood tests used for a baseline, there are a number of tests that can be done to help diagnose the disease.
+Starting with the necessary blood tests used for a baseline, several tests can be done to help diagnose the disease.

 The ACTH Simulation Test uses the initial blood test as a baseline.
-Your dog is then injected with ACTH, andrenocorticotophic hormone, to stimulate the glands to release their hormones.
-A dog will have a greatly elevated level of cortisol.
-The elevated level of cortisol is then measured and compared to the baseline.
+Your dog is then injected with ACTH, adrenocorticotrophic hormone, to stimulate the glands to release their hormones.
+A dog will have a significantly elevated level of cortisol.
+The level of cortisol is then measured and compared to the baseline.
 This test cannot differentiate between pituitary and adrenal Cushings.

-The Urine Cortisol/Creatinine Ratio Test can rule out Cushings.
+The Urine Cortisol/Creatinine Ratio Test also can rule out Cushing’s.